Imran-imtiaz48/T-SQL-scripts-to-generate-database-health-report/GetServerDatabaseInfoUsingStoreProcedureDocumentation.md

 # GetServerDatabaseInfo Stored Procedure

-The `GetServerDatabaseInfo` stored procedure provides comprehensive insights into your SQL Server instance and its databases.
-This procedure consolidates information about database status, server status, disk usage, backup details, job statuses, and various performance metrics.
-It's designed to help database administrators monitor and optimize their SQL Server environments effectively.
+The `GetServerDatabaseInfo` stored procedure delivers detailed insights into your SQL Server instance and its databases.
+This procedure consolidates critical information, including database status, server status, disk usage, backup details, job statuses, and various performance metrics.
+It is an essential tool for database administrators to effectively monitor and optimize their SQL Server environments.

 ## Table of Contents